The Strength of Local Chapters

 Fast.
 Flowy.
 Scenic.
 Mellow.
 Technical.
 Buffed-out.
 More than 825 miles of singletrack wind their way across the state of Vermont, making it one of the best places in the Northeast to shred—or simply ride.

 Organized by VMBA but powered by chapters and trail day volunteers, each regional chapter has carved out its own niche of local trails from Vermont’s landscape.
-By joining VMBA, you can ride like a local—even when it’s not your own backyard.
+By joining VMBA, you can ride like a local.

 Here’s your guide to what’s open, accessible, and in primo riding condition.